Enabling JIT

 Prerequisites

-- An iDevice on iOS/iPadOS 17.4 and up to iOS/iPadOS 18.5, excluding 18.4b1.
+- An iDevice running iOS/iPadOS 17.4-18.6, excluding 18.4b1.
 If you are on 17.0-17.3, you must use an alternative such as SideJITServer.
-Versions newer than 18.5 are currently unsupported.
+As stated above, versions newer than 18.6 are currently unsupported.

-StikDebug installation with Apple App Store (Doesn't require an app slot)
+StikDebug installation with Apple App Store

-Installation procedures: Follow the standard installation procedures in the usage guide below.
+- Installation procedures: Follow the standard installation procedures in the usage guide below.

 Standard installation procedures: